 5: Let the interviewee reflect on a personal story/opinion/advice

-Ask a question that lets the person reflect and tell a personal story or opinion.
+Ask a question that lets the person reflect on a personal story or offer an opinion.
 For example, we’ve asked questions such as:

 - What is your social media pet peeve?

 - Tell me about a presentation that went horribly wrong

 - What was the worst manager experience you’ve ever had?